Sher Mountain Killings Mystery: Reception

-Box Office
+Box office

 The movie did not show up through the Film Victoria report on Australian box office, which isn't strange considering its minimal and limited initial run in Sydney and very limited appearances elsewhere.
 Its primary market has been the thriller/mystery/supernatural aisles of record shops and tv programs, so it picked up a tape sale in the United States under a new name, and in several of the other countries such as Columbia.

-Critical Response
+Critical response

 Scott Murray defined Sher Mountain Killings Mystery as "simply one of least desirable thrillers made in this country" in his 1995 survey Australian Film.
 It contains several errors.

 First mistake that Murray stated was poor script. no performer should be required to say the line "What happened here?" after the film has reached its climax, but that's exactly what Tom Richards gets.
 Moreover, Murray pointed out the direction.
 There are numerous repetitive framings from the same spot, implying that set up time was short and the film had to be finished in a couple weeks.
 The limitation of independent films such as low budget affected the final outcome.
 Last but not least Murray pointed out about characters.
 "Two of the cast are American for no narrative reason (Murray, 1993)" and producer Phil Avalon took on the role of mystical mute, staring quietly out into the distance, resulting throughout all of his scenes to become quiet and snail-paced which is controversial to its genre, Horror film/Thriller.
-The way that character was setted up wasn’t explained or had only a small effect on the actual storyline (Murray, 1993).
+The way that character was set up wasn’t explained or had only a small effect on the actual storyline (Murray, 1993).